The Refractive Index of Curved Spacetime II: QED, Penrose Limits and Black Holes: Homogeneous plane waves

 0.2cm Another interesting example is the Ricci flat symmetric plane wave, $\sigma_1=\sigma$ and $\sigma_2=i\sigma$.
 In this case, the VVM matrix has components \EQ{ \D_{11}(u,u') = {\s(u-u')\over\sin\s(u-u')},~~~~~~~~~~ \D_{22}(u,u') = {\s(u-u')\over\sinh\s(u-u')}\ , } with corresponding expressions for $\BcalF(z)$ for scalar and spinor QED.
 The $t$ integrands therefore have series of branch points on both the real and imaginary axes.
 As a result, when the rotation of the $t$ contour, $t\to-it$ is made so that it lies along the negative imaginary axis, we encounter the new branch points, which contribute a non-vanishing imaginary part to the refractive index.
 (See ref.\cite{Hollowood:2008kq} for full details and discussion of the analytic structure of $\BcalF(z)$.)

 The numerical results for the refractive index are plotted in Fig.~\ref{f3}.
 Consistent with the low-frequency results \eqref{bo}, \eqref{bp}, the two polarizations give opposite sign corrections to the refractive index (gravitational birefringence), in contrast to the conformally flat case.
-The imaginary parts are both positive for spinor QED, as expected from the flat spacetime identification of imaginary parts of forward scattering amplitudes with cross sections (optical theorem), but are both negative for scalar QED.
-This occurrence of negative imaginary parts of the refractive index, which is repeated in many of the examples which follow, remains to be fully understood.
+The imaginary parts are both positive for scalar and spinor QED, as expected from the flat spacetime identification of imaginary parts of forward scattering amplitudes with cross sections (optical theorem).
+In the following, however, we shall meet situations with negative imaginary parts of the refractive index which remain to be fully understood.